Book in Summary: Women Don’t Ask

 Plus, the book feels dated in its approach to gender, with ‘Men are from Mars’ type generalizations making up a good chunk.
 On the one hand, it feels lazy, but on the other, it’s a positive sign for modern gender politics that the book has aged so quickly.

 If the authors were to replicate the research in the late 2010s, they might like to consider how someone’s race, body shape, abilities and disabilities, sexual orientation or gender expression might affect their opportunities.
-It would’ve also been interesting to hear about how privilege affects negotiation as many of the original research subject–postgraduates–appeared to have fairly similar backgrounds.
+It would’ve also been interesting to hear about how privilege affects negotiation as many of the original research subjects–postgraduates–appeared to have fairly similar backgrounds.

 The book was also subject to a pretty epic takedown by Jamie Strecker on FDIV.